 When the unidentified are found with no information their person, experts do their best at providing educated guesses regarding the victim’s physical appearance.
 Height, weight, ethnic background, as well as other details, are compiled to help figure out who the unidentified person may be.
 For decades, investigators have hoped that someone will come forward with information about Jane Doe Detroit.

-Unfortunately, many Does go unclaimed for decades, and such is the case of a young woman found in Detroit back in 1967.
+Unfortunately, many Does go unclaimed, and such is the case of a young woman found in Detroit back in 1967.
 On September 30 of that year, a woman was reportedly located in an alleyway behind 3613 Liddesdale Street.
 Her death was listed as a homicide, however, her cause of death has not been made public.

-It was determined that she had been recently murdered so her facial features were clear and identifiable in her post-mortem photo (included in the heading of this post).
+It was determined that Jane Doe Detroit had been recently murdered so her facial features were clear and identifiable in her post-mortem photo (included in the heading of this post).
 Yet still, in five decades since her death, no one has come forward to claim the woman’s remains.

-Please share this story about the Unidentified Woman from Detroit to help reignite her murder case.
+Please share this story about Jane Doe Detroit to help reignite the investigation into her murder case.
 She is our sister and her life matters.